 Continuously add HEPES buffer 2 to the column to perform the LUV purification.

-Elute approximately 2 mL of HEPES buffer 2 (do not forget to regularly fill the top of the column to avoid to dry the silica): the free yellow ANTS and DPX solution migrates slower than the liposomes.
+Elute approximately 2 mL of HEPES buffer 2 (do not forget to regularly fill the top of the column to avoid to dry the cross-linked dextran): the free yellow ANTS and DPX solution migrates slower than the liposomes.

-After 1 mL of eluted volume, start collecting purified LUVs in tubes (1.5 mL).
+Start collecting purified LUVs in tubes (1.5 mL).

 Observe the drops of eluent from the column and when they become opalescent, they contain liposomes.
 Change the tube to recover the LUV-containing fraction.